NLCLC-CM/av-manual/src/sunday.md

 1. Check that the frontal camera is powered
 2. Press the `sync` button on the HDMI/ethernet bridge
 3. Press the `sync` button on the ethernet/HDMI bridge

+## Laggy system

+This could be caused by pure chance, and is usually diagnosed at the setup phase.
+The following are some ways this lag could be mitigated, ordered from least disruptive to most disruptive.
+Only try them if you absolutely have to.

+1. Reduce the number of PowerPoint files open at once
+2. Close the browser
+3. Restart OBS
+4. Restart the computer

+## OBS cannot pick up audio/video

+Probably caused by a driver not getting detected.
+These instructions will disrupt the livestream.

+1. Unplug/replug the video mixer USB
+2. Restart OBS

+The audio comes from a LAN cable, and I have no clue how it works.